Emily L. Hue

 Research

-I am currently completing my book monograph, Economies of Vulnerability: Humanitarian Imperialism and Performance in the Burmese Diaspora into a book manuscript.
-In this project, I combine ethnographic methods with visual and performance analysis to examine current trends of self-injury and bodily objectification taken up by refugee and asylum-seeking cultural producers working within the confines of the international arts market and humanitarian industry.
+In Performing Vulnerability: Risking Art and Life in the Burmese Diaspora (University of Washington Press, 2025) I combine ethnographic methods with visual and performance analysis to examine current trends of self-injury and bodily objectification taken up by refugee and asylum-seeking cultural producers working within the confines of the international arts market and humanitarian industry.
 The project draws from ethnographic research involving Burmese communities and their allies at non-governmental organizations in New York City, including protests in front of U.S. embassies, performance art in meditation centers, and dialogues on funding amongst arts non-profit organizations.
 For example, I examine the work of installation and performance artists who have created niche performance art in New York that critiques military rule and the humanitarian industry through acts of self-negation such as bondage, gagging, and blindfolding on stage.
 These performance tactics sometimes contest, are complicit in and even hyperbolize asylum seekers’ and refugees’ historical racialization and gendering as victimized orphans, widows and passive receptors of aid.
-I argue that artists’ extreme forms of self-disciplining on stage have multiplied the uses of “vulnerability,” as contemporary refugees and asylum seekers navigate their their nations of resettlement.
+I argue that artists’ extreme forms of self-disciplining on stage have multiplied the uses of “vulnerability,” as contemporary refugees and asylum seekers navigate their nations of resettlement.

 My second book project examines the phenomena of “live but not quite dead” entities as they appear in economies of humanitarian benevolence, acting as both waste and gift.
 I ask what the transnational circulation of human and human-like parts reveal about the economic, political and social inequities that cohere in modes of care in the 21st century.
 This research takes up tales of donation and theft of ghostly commodities such as human hair, reproductive matter, and organs in processes of medical cadaver use, organ transplantation, surrogacy, reconstructive surgery, disaster relief medicine, international art, and hair trade.
 I examine how these commodities are managed in industries of urgent humanitarian relief as well as in circles of social justice dedicated to advancing quality of life.
 My analysis unmoors accepted notions of agency and the assumed relationality between self and other.
 Drawing from debates in transnational feminist inquiry, queer studies, medical humanitarianism, and new materialism, this work also considers how these processes shore up unlikely intimacies, in/animacies and kinship between the U.S. and Asia.